At-Home Diabetic Foot Care

 - Eat a healthy diet.
 Chances are we’re all eating out a lot less due to the current pandemic, which hopefully means you’re less tempted to cheat and are cooking yourself healthy meals!

 - Get plenty of exercise.
-Again, COVID-19 has meant that many people are no longer able to enjoy their specific favorite activities, but it’s still important to stay moving if you want to manage your diabetes!
 Low-impact indoor aerobics, walking outside, or going for bike rides are typically very good choices to get the blood pumping while minimizing risks to the feet, but do check with us and/or your primary care physician before starting a new exercise plan.
+There are great exercises for those with diabetes.

 Don’t Be Afraid to Call if You Have Questions or Concerns